JasonKessler/scattertext/README.md

 `$ pip install scattertext && python -m spacy.en.download`

+If you cannot (or don't want to) install spaCy, substitute `nlp = spacy.en.English()` lines with `nlp = scattertext.WhitespaceNLP.whitespace_nlp`.
+Note, this is not compatible with `word_similarity_explorer`, and the tokenization and sentence boundary detection capabilities will be low-performance regular expressions.
+See `demo_without_spacy.py` for an example.

 Python 2.7 support is experimental.
+Many things will break.

 The HTML outputs look best in Chrome and Safari.